 New adventure with Hyundai Motorsport

 In 2014, Sordo joined another new project with Hyundai Motorsport but also changed a co-driver and again paired with Marc Marti.
 Sordo retired in the first three events with Hyundai i20 WRC and finally finished his first rally with a new car in August in Germany.
 He took second place behind teammate Thierry Neuville, in a historic event for the team with their first victory.
 After six events with Hyundai Sordo finished 10th in the championship and extended the contract for 2015.

 In the 2015 championship season, Sordo's best result with Hyundai i20 WRC was third place at Rally Catalunya.
 He scored points nine more times and finished 8th in the final classification.

 The third season with Hyundai followed in 2016, again with Thierry Neuville and Hayden Paddon as teammates in the brand-new version of the Huyndai i20 WRC.
 Sordo scored two podiums to finish fifth in the points.

 New World Rally Cars came in 2017, Dani stayed with Hyundai

 For the 2017 WRC season, a new 380-hp World Rally Cars were introduced.
 Sordo was driving the #6 Hyundai i20 Coupe WRC in eleven events the the #16 car at Wales Rally GB.
 He scored third-place finishes at Tour de Corse and Rally Portugal, ending the season sixth in the points.

 For the 2018 WRC season, Thierry Neuville and Andreas Mikkelsen have been chosen as primary drivers while Dani Sordo and Hayden Paddon will share the third car.
-Sordo started a season with retirement at Rallye Monte-Carlo and finished second at Rally Mexico.
-Sordo's navigator is Carlos del Barrio, who served with him from 2011 to 2013.
+Sordo's navigator in 2018 is Carlos del Barrio, who served with him earlier from 2011 to 2013.